Dress You Up: Critical reception

 Upon release, "Dress You Up" was well received by critics.
 Billboard's Nancy Erlich felt the singer sounded "pert, saucy, [and] eager to please" on the track.
 For Cash Box, it's "characteristic Madonna, with a bubbling groove and an irresistible chorus and hook".
 From AllMusic, Stephen Thomas Erlewine named it, alongside "Angel", an example of "excellent standard-issue dance-pop".
 On Slant Magazine's review of Like a Virgin, Sal Cinquemani referred to "Dress You Up" as irresistible; Mandalit Del Barco from The Spokesman-Review deemed it a "groovy, albeit repetitive, ditty".
 Santiago Fouz-Hernández and Freya Jarman-Ivens, authors of Madonna's Drowned Worlds: New Approaches to Her Cultural Transformations, compared the singer to a "sex-kitten" in the song.
 William McKeen praised its melody for being "insistently chugging".
 Caroline Sullivan from The Guardian, opined that it was the artist's first attempt at a teenage persona.
-For the staff of Pitchfork, "Dress You Up" revisits the "effervescent electro-pop" sound of Madonna's debut "with a little more polish".
+For the staff of Pitchfork, "Dress You Up" revisits the "effervescent electro-pop" sound of Madonna's debut album, "with a little more polish".
 One negative review came from Entertainment Weekly's Dave Karger, who felt the song came off as repetitive and immature.